BfloFRED/bflofred.github.com/docs/content.md

 4. Compass & Sass
 5. Susy Grids?
 6. Font Icons via Fontcustom
+7. IE Support &raquo; gte IE8

 ##Code Style Guide
 1. Classes and ID's use a hyphen to split words (i.e. ``my-class`` or ``nav-link``)
 2. Keep Id and Class attributes in the same order.
 Class first then ID
 3. Try to keep things as modular as possible
 4. Keep HTML as semantic as posssible.
-Dont add useless spans or divs.
+Dont add useless spans, i, or divs.
 5. multiple element selectors are given their own unique line like so…
 <pre><code class="code-markup">h1,
 h2,